 The first two Epiphone solid body guitars were manufactured at Gibson's Kalamazoo plant, in Michigan, USA.
 The SB332 Crestwood, and SB533 Coronet launched in 1959, using Gibson-built bodies and (usually) necks, fitted with a mix of standard Gibson parts, and old Epiphone parts, from when production was in Philadelphia, before Epiphone was bought by Gibson parent company CMI.
 These included the 'New York' pickups and white pointer control knobs.
 As they were used up, they were replaced with mini humbuckers and bell knobs respectively.

 Bodies and necks were mahogany, whilst the fretboard was rosewood; the Epiphone solid-body range could be directly correlated to the Gibson SG range sharing many features; hardware, pickup configurations, body and neck woods, construction and controls.
 They were all made side by side, so this is not surprising.
-The Crestwood Custom corresponds to the Gibson SG Standard in terms of woods and construction, pickup configuration (although the Epiphone uses smaller humbuckers) and ornamentation; despite the fact that this model precedes the SG Standard by two years.
-The Crestwood did have some interesting features of it's own - naturally the mini humbuckers were used in several Epiphone models, but the clear plexiglass scratchplate is quite unique and very distinctive.
+The Crestwood Custom corresponds to the SG Standard in terms of build, pickup configuration (although the Epiphone uses smaller humbuckers) and ornamentation - despite the fact that this model precedes the SG Standard by two years.
+The Crestwood did have some interesting features of it's own - naturally the mini humbuckers were used in several Epiphone models, but the clear plexiglass scratchplate of early examples is quite unique and a very distinctive feature.

 60s Epiphones were not regarded as second class Gibsons, demonstrated by the fact that the Crestwood Custom actually costs more than the SG Standard, $340 vs $305 (1/10/66 pricing).
 It also sold less in its entire run than the Gibson sold year by year.
 In total 1349 Crestwood / Crestwood Custom's were shipped over ten years.